 APPLICATION PROCESS

 Successful completion of the United States Medical Licensing Examination (USMLE) is required for the Duke Cardiothoracic Imaging Fellowship Program; this applies to both US and foreign medical graduates.
 Candidates should be ABR-eligible and must qualify for a DEA number and North Carolina medical license.
-Candidates who are graduates of a non-US or non-Canadian medical school must have completed 3 consecutive years of medical training at a US or Canadian-accredited medical center in order to obtain a North Carolina medical license.
+Candidates who are graduates of a non-US or non-Canadian medical school must have completed 3 consecutive years of medical training at a US or Canadian-accredited medical center to obtain a North Carolina medical license.
 This requirement applies to all non-ACGME fellowship applicants.
 Faculty-limited licensure is not available for a training position.

 FELLOWSHIP APPLICATION MATERIALS: